ElliottLandsborough/string-storer/README.md

 ## What is wrong with this solution?

  - It doesn't have a shared state - e.g. a database, mongo/dynamo/MySQL.
 This means that if I scale it up the dynamic string won't be consistent between http requests
  - I think the golang garbage collection would mean this won't balloon in ram - If I made it so that it saved history of posted items It would fill up ram.
-Solvable with above point.
+Solvable with above point
+ - Use better input cleansing if storing in MySQL
  - Not using https, not a great idea.
 I could fix this easily with a CNAME and cloud flare for free if it needed to go live.
  - There is no monitoring at all.
 I wouldn't know if the containers crashed.
 Need to add exception monitoring to the golang too.
  - The JS is messy, could be minified and could be using a framework like react.